awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 To protect the identities of the recipients who complained, we can't provide copies of the emails that caused your recipients to complain\.

 #### Q6\.
-I have received a probation notice for direct recipient complaints\.
-What should I do?<a name="cm-direct-q6"></a>
+What should I do if I receive a notification stating that my account is under review or that my sending is paused because of direct complaints?<a name="cm-direct-q6"></a>

 Immediately change your sending processes so that you're only sending messages recipients who have specifically signed up to receive them\.
 Also, ensure that you're sending the type of content that your recipients signed up to receive\.
-Once you've completed these steps, submit an appeal\.
-In your appeal, provide details about the changes that you've made in order to resolve the issue\.
+After you make changes that you believe will resolve the issue, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.

-If you don't submit an appeal within three weeks, and we're still receiving direct recipient complaints, we will suspend your account\.
+If you don't request a revinw within three weeks, and we continue to receive direct recipient complaints, we might pause your account's ability to send email\.

 ### Amazon SES Complaints Through Email Providers FAQ<a name="cm-email-provider"></a>